ChameleonCloud/docs/source/technical/networks.rst

    openstack network create --provider-network-type vlan --provider-physical-network physnet1 <network_name>

-You may receive output that appears like this:
+The output should look like the following:

 .. code::